taylorsilva/posts/concourse-opa/README.md

 package concourse

 # replace with 'false' to add rules
-default allow = true
+default check = true
 ```

-The package name is `concourse` and the only rule in it is the `allow` rule, which matches what we set the `CONCOURSE_OPA_URL` to.
+The package name is `concourse` and the only rule in it is the `check` rule, which matches what we set the `CONCOURSE_OPA_URL` to.
 Currently it will allow all checks to pass.
 We will change this later.

 At this point we can bring up Concourse and the OPA server: